-More is learned about George in a letter written by George's granddaughter Josephine Dixon Pullen to Ann Middleton Aschenbrener (greatgranddaughter of George Howver).
+More is learned about George in a letter written by George's granddaughter Josephine Dixon Pullen to Ann Middleton Aschenbrener (great-granddaughter of George Howver).
 The letter is undated but written sometime before 1980.
-In it, Josephine states, "The man Sarah Ellen Paulsel had intended to marry was killed in the war, so she married George. . .
+In it Josephine states, "The man Sarah Ellen Paulsel had intended to marry was killed in the war, so she married George. . .
 George Howver was a carpenter and there was a saying around Mansfield that you could tell any house that George built: same pattern.
 Things didn't go [well] in Illinois, or grandfather was homesick for Virginia.
 So, sometime late in the 1890s, he just moved out and back south to Newport News, Virginia, where he died on January 1, 1916."
-Josephine noted that George's oldest daughter, Laura Ellen, went down to Singers Glen to make arrangements for his funeral and to provide a headstone.
-On his gravestone are the words "A Confederate Soldier."
+Josephine noted that George's oldest daughter, Laura Ellen, went down to make arrangements for his funeral and to provide a headstone.

-George Howver, age 54, is listed on the U.S. Census of 1900 for Newport News, VA.
+George Howver, age 54, is listed on the US Census of 1900 for Newport News, VA.
 His occupation is listed as a carpenter.
-At the time he was living on 29th Street with a young couple, Oliver and Florence Beaseley.
+At the time he was living on 29th Street with a young couple, Oliver and Florence

+Beaseley.